Swadhin-203/Diabetes_prediction/README.md

 8. Deployment: Once the model is trained and evaluated, it can be deployed to make predictions on new data.
 This could be in the form of a web application, API, or integration into an existing healthcare system.

-It's crucial to remember that medical projects, especially those involving patient data, must adhere to ethical guidelines and privacy regulations.
-Proper consent and anonymization procedures should be followed when using medical datasets for machine learning projects.
-Additionally, the predictions made by the model should be interpreted by healthcare professionals, and the model should not replace proper medical diagnosis or treatment.